create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 ### MFRotation [ ] **orientation** 0 0 1 0 <small>[-1,1] or (-∞,∞)</small>

-Orientation is a list of axis-angle orientation 4-tuples applied at each spine-aligned cross-section plane.
+*orientation* is a list of axis-angle orientation 4-tuples applied at each spine-aligned cross-section plane.

 #### Hint